R3 – Research, Reviews, Recommendations

 Vitamin Potency and Testing

 Studies show significant variation between label claims and actual vitamin content.
-Without third-party testing, you're trusting marketing over measurement.
+Without third-party verification, you're trusting marketing over measurement.

 What to Look For

 Look for USP, NSF, or ConsumerLab verification.
-These organizations test actual potency against label claims.
-Brands that invest in testing usually advertise it.
+These organizations verify actual potency against label claims.
+Brands that invest in verification usually advertise it.

 3